OSSVerse/OSSVerse/docs/concepts/overview.md

 - [x] **Open Source Distributors (Platforms & Organizations)**: Distribute the sharing of open-source models along with the proof of attestation of models OASP.

-### The Network
+### Marketplace Operators
-- [x] **Open Source Marketplace operator/consortia**: Deploys people resources to maintain and operate marketplace and responsible for the governance marketplace.
+- [x]  Deploys people resources to maintain and operate marketplace and responsible for the governance marketplace.